doctor-dan/bluebottle/README.md

 Production Readiness

-* App is deployed to Heruko, with a postgreSql database running a Puma server.
+* App is deployed to Heruko, https://sheltered-atoll-65206.herokuapp.com/ with a postgreSql database running a Puma server.
 The front and and back end are deployed from a single location.

 What's Left TODO
+* Autoload data on app startup.
+Currently, if you are running locally, you need to run rails, create the database and then load in the schema.
+There are no migrations on the rails side.
+Once the app is running, you can press the "Reset all Prices" button to load in the initial data.
 * Testing React.
 While the rails server has a good set of spec tests, there are currently no tests in place for the react side.
 I setup mocha, chai and jsdom, but did not have time to write any user tests
 * Better design.
 I may be able to create a react app but don't expect me to style it.
 Not my strong suit.